• Psychiatric Evaluation & Diagnosis

 When you request an appointment, we’ll speak briefly over the phone so we can discuss if I can provide you with appropriate care prior to taking up your time.

-Initial consultation is approximately 90 minutes where I ask you about yourself, address any questions you may have for me, and begin a collaborative conversation about how to work together.
+In our initial consultation, I’ll ask you about yourself, address any questions you may have for me, and begin a collaborative conversation about how to work together.

 Talk therapy, or psychotherapy, is a tool that can increase your quality of life.
 Individual therapy can help you understand yourself, change how you think or act, make important decisions, adapt to major changes, find patterns in your current or past relationships, grieve over the loss of a loved one, make connections between your past and present realities, and learn how to deal with difficult people in your life.